ros-controls/ros2_control_demos/example_10/doc/userdoc.rst

     - .nan
     - 1.0

-  You can see that the values are now ``nan`` except for the vacuum interface, where an initial value of ``1.0`` is set in the URDF file.
+  For the vacuum interface, an initial value of ``1.0`` is set in the URDF file.

   .. code-block:: xml